transformerlab/transformerlab-docs/docs/advanced-install.md

 pip install -r requirements-no-gpu.txt
 ```

-**Step 4:** Run Transformer Lab's API Server
+**Step 4:** Run the Transformer Lab Server

-Now Run Transformer Lab:

 ```bash
 conda activate transformerlab
 uvicorn api:app --port 8000 --host 0.0.0.0
 ```

-**Step 5:** Download the [Transformer Lab App](http://transformerlab.ai) on your local computer
+**To Connect:**

-**Step 6:** At startup, go to the "Remote Connection" tab and then enter the IP address and port of your Transformer Lab API Server, then click Submit.
+Now when you run the app at startup, go to the "Remote Connection" tab and then enter the IP address and port of your Transformer Lab API Server, then click Submit.
 If you are connecting to your local machine you can type `localhost` for your Server URL.

 <img
 src={require('./about/img/loginModal.png').default}
 alt="Login Modal"
 width="400"
 />

-**Step 7**: 🎉 You now have the app talking to a remote (or local host) connected by HTTP.

 ## System Requirements